stevenabreu7/dbws/mysql-queries.md

 WHERE E.eid = RE.eid AND RS.recid = RE.recid
 ```
 ### Others
-1) Get all users participating in a specific event
+1) Get all users participating in a specific singular event

 ```
 SELECT U
-FROM User U, Participates P
+FROM User U, SingularAttendance SA
-WHERE P.uid = U.uid AND P.eid = 'eventId'
+WHERE SA.uid = U.uid AND SA.eid = 'eventId'
 ```

 2) Get all students living in C3